Evelyn Dick: In the media and popular culture

 The Forgotten Rebels used these lyrics for the song "Evelyn Dick" on their (Untitled) album in 1989.
+"How Could You Mrs Dick" became the title of a 1982 CBC Radio special written by Douglas Rodger and narrated by Eddie Greenspan.
+It was subsequently turned into a 1989 play which ran at Hamilton venues in 1991, 1999 and 2004.

 In 2001 Canadian author Brian Vallée authored The Torso Murder: The Untold Story of Evelyn Dick a book focusing on Dick's murder trial and subsequent disappearance.
 A 2002 television film, Torso: The Evelyn Dick Story, suggests Dick protected her parents, who were also viable suspects in the murder of her baby and husband, and that she was sexually abused by her father and exploited by both parents (especially by her mother) to provide them a higher standing and income.
 The movie was originally scheduled to be aired on September 11, 2001, but was delayed until March 18, 2002 due to the terrorist attacks on the original air date.

+Hamilton author James King listed the Evelyn Dick story as partial inspiration for his 2000 novel Blue Moon.
 The case was also the subject of the 2005 film noir musical, Black Widow.
+In 2014, designer Chris Farias released a line of merchandise including clothing and kitchen items themed around Dick.
+This was met with protests by the men's rights group Canadian Association for Equality.